opendata-swiss/ogd-handbook-wiki/ogd-portals.en.md

 Draft: yes

-A data portal (see examples in [links](#links)) is a database of links to resources, not unlike a document management system, which often provides the ability to download structured data.
-These datasets are often collected with involvement of the maintainers of the portal - though not always, as in the case of crowdsourced portals like [Datahub.io](http://datahub.io) and linked databases like [Wikidata](https://www.wikidata.org/).
+A *data portal* (see examples below in [Links](#links)) is an online collection of links to resources, in some ways similar to a Document Management System, which often provides the ability to directly download and/or query structured data.
+These datasets are often collected with involvement of the maintainers of the data portal - though not always, as in the case of crowdsourced portals like [Datahub.io](http://datahub.io) and linked databases like [Wikidata](https://www.wikidata.org/).

+### What are data portals for?

-Data portals are designed to put together datasets from across many sources in one place, presenting information about them consistently, and including features that assist end users in **discovering** the datasets they need.
-They also play an important role in connecting the data publisher and end user, for instance allowing people to more easily keep track of **updates and changes** to datasets they are using.
+Data portals are designed to put together datasets from across many sources in one place, presenting information about them consistently, and including features that assist end users in *discovering* the datasets they need.
+They also play an important role in connecting the data publisher and end user, for instance allowing people to more easily keep track of *updates and changes* to datasets they are using.

 Most data portals combine datasets which are directly distributed on site, and remote datasets which are linked from the portal.
-Sometimes larger sized files and special requirements like geodata services are **hosted** externally, but in the the best case the user does not have to be aware of such details - and just use the data.
+Sometimes larger sized files and special requirements like geodata services are *hosted* externally, but in the the best case the user does not have to be aware of such details - and just use the data.

-As data portals proliferate, by some counts there are already thousands in the world, the question arises of what happens when datasets are published in multiple locations. **Federation** between portals is a kind of software contract that allows content to be shared between them.
+As data portals proliferate, by some counts there are already thousands in the world, the question arises of what happens when datasets are published in multiple locations. *Federation* between portals is a kind of software contract that allows content to be shared between them.

-An **open data** portal is one that has a focus on providing datasets which are licensed under open conditions.
+An *open data portal* is one that has a focus on providing datasets which are licensed under open conditions.
 See [criteria for OGD](/identify/criteria) for more background.

 In summary, data portals are for: